cdklabs/cdk-pipelines-github/API.md

 Represents a credential used to authenticate to a docker registry.

-Uses the official Docker Login Github Action to authenticate.
+Uses the official Docker Login GitHub Action to authenticate.